 Alzheimer’s Disease is a form of dementia, a condition that affects the brain, especially with age.
 The National Institute on Aging offers a simple definition.
 “Alzheimer’s Disease is a brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.”

-An estimated 6.7 million Americans ages 65 and older are living with Alzheimer’s disease.
+Over 7 million Americans ages 65 and older are living with Alzheimer’s disease.
 By 2050, researchers expect that number to increase to 13 million.
 Unfortunately, the exact cause of Alzheimer’s disease is unknown.

 The Alzheimer’s Association identifies the following as the 10 common signs of Alzheimer’s disease.